radius-project/bicep-types-aws/artifacts/bicep/aws/aws.codestarconnections/default/types.md

 * **ResourceName**: string (Required, Identifier): The name of the resource that is being synchronized to the repository.
 * **RoleArn**: string (Required): The IAM Role that allows AWS to update CloudFormation stacks based on content in the specified repository.
 * **SyncType**: string (Required, Identifier): The type of resource synchronization service that is to be configured, for example, CFN_STACK_SYNC.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## Tag
+### Properties
+* **Key**: string (Required): The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, , ., /, =, +, and -.
+* **Value**: string (Required): The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+You can use any of the following characters: the set of Unicode letters, digits, whitespace, , ., /, =, +, and -.